Federal Priorities for the 119th Congress: Access to Care

 Advance Comprehensive, Affordable and Equitable Healthcare Coverage

 Anxiety and depression are both more common in people living with chronic conditions, including COPD, than they are in the general population.
 Unfortunately, these mental health conditions often go unrecognized and untreated by patients, caregivers and providers.
 Approximately 35% of cigarette smokers have a behavioral health condition and often need more help to quit smoking and have their comorbid behavioral health condition treated.
-Congress should expand coverage of and parity for mental health services.
+Congress and the Administration should expand coverage of and parity for mental health services.

 Patients who unknowingly see an out-of-network provider, such as during an emergency, should not have to pay any more than if they had been seen by an in-network provider.
-The administration must continue to implement the No Surprises Act and its important patient protections.
+The Administration must continue to implement the No Surprises Act and its important patient protections.

-Strengthen Medicaid
+Defend Medicaid

 Almost one-fifth of people with chronic obstructive pulmonary disease (COPD) are enrolled in Medicaid or qualify as dual eligible, close to half of all children with asthma receive their healthcare coverage through Medicaid and the Children’s Health Insurance Program (CHIP) and Medicaid enrollees smoke at a rate over twice as high as privately insured individuals.
 Medicaid plays a vital role in lung health, and we must protect and strengthen Medicaid coverage, as well as ensure that we have permanent, sustainable funding for CHIP and the territories.